 If you could come back to Truman and teach a class for a semester, what would be its title and what would it be about?

-If you want to learn more about the Department of Communication, contact us!
+If you would like to learn more of Becky’s story, or if you want to learn more about the Department of Communication, contact us!

 You can reach us by e-mail or you can follow us on social media: